 - Qatar – Ministry of Transport and Communication

 - Slovak Republic – National Security Authority of the Slovak Republic

 - United Kingdom - UK IT Security Evaluation and Certification Scheme

 What is the Purpose of the Arrangement?

-The purpose of CCRA is to advance the aforementioned objectives by creating an environment where IT products and protection profiles that earn a Common Criteria certificate can be obtained or used without any further evaluation required.
+The purpose of CCRA is to advance the above objectives by creating an environment where IT products and protection profiles that earn a Common Criteria certificate can be used without any further evaluation required.

 It works to establish a basis for confidence in the reliability of the judgements used for granting the original certificate by requiring that a Certification/Validation Body (CB) that issues Common Criteria certificates must meet high and consistent standards.